New digital lender '86400' launches in Australia amid poor big bank PR

-Pitching itself as an alternative to the big Australian banks, “86400”, pronounced ‘eighty-six four hundred’ symbolizing the number of seconds in a day, said on Wednesday it was already well advanced in talks with regulators to secure a banking license to launch in the first quarter.
+Pitching itself as an alternative to the big Australian banks, “86400”, pronounced ‘eighty-six four hundred’ symbolising the number of seconds in a day, said on Wednesday it was already well advanced in talks with regulators to secure a banking licence to launch in the first quarter.

 The bank will have as chairman Anthony Thomson, who is the co-founder of two disruptive banks in the UK - Metro Bank that was started in 2010 to help break up the dominance of Britain’ biggest banks and Atom Bank, the UK’s first bank for mobile, according to 86400.